The City of Winnipeg is committed to improving safety on our roads and helping reduce motorist and pedestrian harm.

 Since 2014, we have aligned with a number of province-wide initiatives and also have made progress on a number of road safety issues specific to City streets.

 Traffic safety is a priority for the City of Winnipeg.
 We want our roads to be a safe space for all users; when data, statistics, and incident reports indicate the need for change, we do everything we practicably can to make that change.
+Below is a snapshot of some of our recent implementations.

-On May 22, we will implement new restrictions at the intersection as follows:
+We recently implemented restrictions at the intersection as follows:

 - Westbound traffic on Rupert at Main Street must turn right at all times.